 Functions of kidneys, muscles, heartbeat and nerves

-Besides the above, dietary fiber helps lower serum cholesterol level, risk of coronary heart diseases, hypertension, constipation, diabetes, colon and breast cancer.
-Sources: 1 and 2
+Besides the above, dietary fiber helps lower serum cholesterol level, risk of coronary heart diseases, hypertension, constipation, and diabetes.

 This is not all.
 Fats and carbohydrates composition in Sohiong is higher than that in almonds and apples, making Sohiong a cheaper alternative to this costlier nut and fruit.
 Even the leaves of the tree are known to be diuretic.